 Established in 1949, the Cheltenham Literature Festival is the UK’s oldest annual festival of its type and welcomes more than 600 of the world’s writers, politicians, poets and actors to celebrate the written word.
-The 70th edition of the ten-day festival will feature around 500 events and workshops, including Book It!, a series of events aimed specifically at families and young children.
+The 70th edition of the ten-day festival from 4 to 13 October will feature around 500 events and workshops, including Book It!, a series of events aimed specifically at families and young children.
 As the festival falls on the eve of the Rugby World Cup, former Wales captain Mark Warburton will discuss his new autobiography, while England’s cricketing hero Alastair Cook will talk about his time out in the middle.
 Veteran broadcaster John Humphrys, musical composer Andrew Lloyd Webber, comedian Lenny Henry and Status Quo frontman Francis Rossi are among the others scheduled to be involved.

-A newcomer to the literary festival scene, Cliveden Literary Festival mixes discussion with a chance to explore the picturesque grounds and Renaissance splendour of the spectacular Cliveden House.
-Speakers at the 2019 festival include award-winning author, journalist and editor Tina Brown, physicist Brian Cox, Bridget Jones’ creator Helen Fielding, presenter and DJ Chris Evans, prizewinning historian Simon Sebag Montefiore and Gaby Wood, the literary director of the Booker Prize Foundation.
+A newcomer to the literary festival scene, Cliveden Literary Festival mixes discussion with a chance for you to explore the picturesque grounds and Renaissance splendour of the spectacular Cliveden House.
+Speakers at the 2019 festival in late September include award-winning author, journalist and editor Tina Brown, physicist Brian Cox, Bridget Jones’ creator Helen Fielding, presenter and DJ Chris Evans, prizewinning historian Simon Sebag Montefiore and Gaby Wood, the literary director of the Booker Prize Foundation.
 A full programme for the festival at the Grade II listed property will be announced in August.

-The London Literary Festival returns to London’s South Bank Centre for its 13th year in October, bringing together writers, journalists and creative thinkers for 11 days of readings, talks, poetry and performance.
+The London Literary Festival returns to London’s South Bank Centre for its 13th year in mid-October, bringing together writers, journalists and creative thinkers for 11 days of readings, talks, poetry and performance.
 The Southbank Centre’s longest running festival, Poetry International, will kick-start proceedings, having been founded by former Poet Laureate Ted Hughes in 1967.
 Past speakers at the festival have included author Phillip Pullman, US presidential candidate Hillary Clinton, poet and playwright Carol Ann Duffy and actor Tom Hanks.

 Blenheim Palace celebrates the power of words with an all-encompassing literature, film and music festival in late October.
 The stately home has welcomed many famous faces to previous festivals, including comedian Gyles Brandreth, TV presenter Alexander Armstrong and politician Boris Johnson.
 A full programme of events is spread across four days at the festival, embracing a broad range of literary and cultural themes.